 Whether you are looking for a hearty breakfast or a traditional one, this place offers both.
-I personally recommend you try the “criollo” breakfast, a combination of mashed plantain with spices together width 2 fried eggs, juice and an espresso.
+I personally recommend you try the “criollo” breakfast, a combination of mashed plantain with spices together with 2 fried eggs, juice, and an espresso.

 where: km 113 in the Calacalí highway.